Project Overview

 Substantial progress has been made at the Orchestra Pit, where concrete wall construction is underway.
 Planned activities through early March includes reinforcement steel installation, concrete placement and curing, waterproofing, slab-on-grade preparation, and foundation drainage.
 Completion of the Orchestra Pit’s structural and masonry work is anticipated by early April, representing a key milestone for the project’s core facilities.

-Grading in the demolished chiller plant footprint commenced in the first week of February.
-Foundation shoring operations to form the future East Building (located on the southeast side of the project site) are currently anticipated to begin in March; concurrently, the Architect of Record is addressing design adjustments to the shoring plan.
+Foundation shoring operations to form the future East Building (located on the southeast side of the project site) began in March; concurrently, the Architect of Record addressed design adjustments to the shoring plan.
 The remaining foundation work will include caisson drilling, grade beam excavation, reinforcing steel installation, anchor bolt placement, and concrete pours, which is expected to continue through mid-March.
 These efforts mark the transition from site preparation to permanent structural foundations for the Auditorium and East Classroom Building.

 Basement construction is expected to ramp up in March, involving caisson drilling, grade beam installation, pier cap excavation, and construction of the elevator and sewage ejector pits.
 Completion of basement foundations is projected for mid-April, aligning with the overall structural schedule for the project.
 The drilling rig arrived during the second week of February to enable the start of drilling activities.